This delicious turkey amaranth meatball bake with cauliflower is gluten and dairy free, full of protein and veggie goodness.

 - 2 tablespoons tomato paste

-- 2 garlic cloves, finely chopped
+- 2 garlic cloves finely chopped

 - 3 tablespoons white wine

-- 4 tablespoons olive oil (plus more for drizzling)
+- 4 tablespoons olive oil plus more for drizzling

-- 1 teaspoon sweet paprika
+- 1 teaspoon sweet or smoked paprika

 - 1 teaspoon sugar

-- For the Meatballs:
+For the meatballs

-- 400 g lean turkey mince
+- 400 g lean turkey mince approx. 7% fat

-- Salt and pepper to taste (be generous with both)
+- Salt and pepper to taste be generous with both

 - Preheat the oven to 400 F/ 200 C/ gas mark 6.

-- Place the cauliflower florets in a medium/large casserole dish, season, drizzle with a little oil and bake for 15 minutes.
+- Place the chopped cauliflower in a medium/large casserole dish, season, drizzle with a little oil and bake for 15 minutes.
 Remove from the oven (but do not turn it off) and set aside (leave the cauliflower in the dish).